 These headphones remove noise electronically by producing waves that are the reverse of the noise.
 On the flip side, passive noise cancelation is when the headphones physically seal out the noise.

 Even the most basic ones with a barebones set of features can cost you around 100 to 200 dollars.
-Some examples of good noise cancelling headphones would be:
+Some examples of good noise-canceling headphones would be:

-And these are still considered entry level headphones by real audiophiles.
-Some of the best noise cancelling headphones start from $400 to thousands of dollars.
+And these are still considered entry-level headphones by real audiophiles.
+Some of the best noise-canceling headphones start from $400 to thousands of dollars.

 The noise cancelation would be questionable at best, non-existent at worst.